mljar/plotai/README.md

 The easiest way to create plots in Python and Matplotlib.
 The `plotai` is using LLM to generate code and plots.

-PlotAI is a powerful Python package that streamlines the process of creating captivating plots using Matplotlib.
-With PlotAI, visualizing your data becomes effortless, allowing you to focus on insights rather than intricate coding.
-With PlotAI, you can leave behind the complexities of manual plot configuration.
-By combining the power of Matplotlib with the intuitive nature of natural language prompts, PlotAI empowers you to bring your data to life through stunning visualizations effortlessly.
-Dive into the world of seamless data visualization with PlotAI today!

 The idea:
 1. User provide input DataFrame and prompt.
 2. The `PlotAI` constructs a prompt for LLM which contains first 5 rows of DataFrame and user's prompt and asks for Python code as output.